trailofbits/algo/docs/cloud-amazon-ec2.md

 : 3
 ```

-Next you will be asked for the AWS Access Key (Access Key ID) and AWS Secret Key (Secret Access Key) that you received in  the CSV file when you setup the account (don't worry if you don't see your text entered in the console; the key input is  hidden here by Algo).
+Next, you will be asked for the AWS Access Key (Access Key ID) and AWS Secret Key (Secret Access Key) that you received in  the CSV file when you setup the account (don't worry if you don't see your text entered in the console; the key input is  hidden here by Algo).

 ```
 Enter your aws_access_key (http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)